Skip to main content

 jvm-hprof0.1HPROF binary format parser with zero-copy access

-petgraph0.6Graph data structure and Lengauer-Tarjan dominator algorithm
+petgraph0.6Graph data structure (legacy path); Lengauer-Tarjan dominator algorithm

 memmap20.9Memory-mapped file I/O